Tara Slone: Broadcasting career

 From August 9, 2010, to August 28, 2015, Slone served as the host of Breakfast Television on Citytv Calgary.

 Beginning in 2014, Slone joined Sportsnet, acting as an on-site co-host for its new Sunday-night Rogers Hometown Hockey broadcasts alongside Ron MacLean.
 The show was cancelled in 2022 and Slone parted ways with Sportsnet.

 In 2020, Slone was named host of a new weekly Sportsnet docuseries called Top of Her Game, which focuses on women's rights through interviews with female athletes, builders and executives.
 In the same year she was host of the summer concert series Budweiser Stage at Home for the Citytv network, for which she received a Canadian Screen Award nomination for Best Host in a Talk Show or Entertainment News Series at the 9th Canadian Screen Awards.
 In 2022, she accepted a position with the NHL's San Jose Sharks as a content contributor, and has also joined NBC Sports Bay Area on their Sharks broadcasts.
+After Sharks goalie James Reimer didn't practice with the team before their LGBTQIA+ Pride Night, Slone said in an interview with The Athletic, that it made her feel "sick to her stomach" that he didn't participate with the rest of the team.
+On June 8, 2024, Slone announced she was moving back to Canada to work for Sirius XM radio in music and entertainment programs.

 Personal life

-She is separated and has a daughter.
-Slone now lives in California with former NHL defenceman Dan Boyle.
+She is separated and has a daughter named Audrey.
+Slone lived for two years near San Jose, California, with former NHL defenceman Dan Boyle.

+Tara has since moved back to Toronto.
+While still working for the San Jose Sharks, she now also works for SiriusXM radio.